ciferkey/ciferkey.github.com/_posts/2019-10-01-Example-Ansible.md.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 {% endhighlight %}

 This involves installing some dependencies, adding a key and a new repository to the package manager and installing docker.
-Ansible has built in support for many of these operations which leads to some nice and clean tasks.
+Ansible has built in support for many of these operations which simplifies tasks.

 The [apt module](https://docs.ansible.com/ansible/latest/modules/apt_module.html) allows us to install dependencies.
 By using "update_cache: yes" we can skip having a separate update step:
 {% highlight yml %}